 Knowing You Are Loved, You Can Do Anything

 It’s important for their partners to make it clear that this love and attention is valued.
-ISFPs would never ask for such thanks, but it can really hurt their feelings if they don’t hear it.
-Such expressions don’t have to be verbal – ISFPs believe in actions, not words – but it’s crucial that they know their feelings are shared.
+Adventurers would never ask for such thanks, but it can really hurt their feelings if they don’t hear it.
+Such expressions don’t have to be verbal – Adventurers believe in actions, not words – but it’s crucial that they know their feelings are shared.
 On the other side of the spectrum, there are few types more vulnerable to criticism and conflict, and it’s necessary to provide a certain level of emotional support.

 Love From the Soul

-Still, developing some skill with planning can be a healthy area of growth for ISFPs.
+Still, developing some skill with planning can be a healthy area of growth for Adventurers.
 Learning to be a little more comfortable with voicing their feelings and communicating more clearly is something their partners can also help with.
-In any case, sharing the Observant (S) trait usually smooths out the more challenging aspects of mutual understanding, and relationships with people who have the Extraverted (E) and Judging (J) traits helps ISFPs to learn and grow in real, attainable ways.
+In any case, sharing the Observant (S) trait usually smooths out the more challenging aspects of mutual understanding, and relationships with people who have the Extraverted (E) and Judging (J) traits helps Adventurers to learn and grow in real, attainable ways.